Keto Food List for Beginners – Overview

 3. Poultry and Meat

 Meat is a great lean protein source and is ideal for the keto diet.
-Fresh poultry and meat do not contain carbohydrates and are rich in B Vitamins minerals like zinc, selenium, and potassium.
+Fresh poultry and meat do not contain carbohydrates and are rich in B Vitamins and minerals like zinc, selenium, and potassium.

 While you may eat processed meats like sausages and bacon, they are not heart-friendly, and over-consumption can increase your risk of developing various cancer types.